 For suppliers, the 1EdTech TrustEd Apps Seal of Data Privacy certifies that an application satisfactorily completes the 1EdTech TrustEd Apps vetting process, and its ratings on the 1EdTech TrustEd Apps Data Privacy Rubric are fully disclosed and meet expectations for data privacy in all areas of the rubric.

 For educational institutions, the 1EdTech TrustEd Apps Seal of Data Privacy certifies that an institution successfully completes training in the 1EdTech TrustEd Apps vetting process and possesses the necessary skills to vet applications for privacy and security using the 1EdTech TrustEd Apps Data Privacy Rubric.

 How can member institutions advocate for suppliers to achieve the 1EdTech TrustEd Apps Seal of Data Privacy?

-Institutions may seek out suppliers with the 1EdTech TrustEd Apps Seal of Data Privacy.
+Institutions may seek suppliers with the 1EdTech TrustEd Apps Seal of Data Privacy.
 They may require that suppliers without the seal obtain it before procuring those resources and include the requirement for the seal in their contracts and requests for proposals (RFPs).
-1EdTech staff collaborates with suppliers to complete the 1EdTech TrustEd Apps vetting process to address any potential or identified areas of concern.
+1EdTech staff collaborates with suppliers to complete the 1EdTech TrustEd Apps vetting process to address potential or identified areas of concern.